soumikp/soumikp.github.io/_pages/about.md

 ## 📣 News

 * **Feb 2026:** Our work titled **On Minimum Bregman Divergence** was accepted by Mathematics!
 Read more [here](https://www.mdpi.com/2227-7390/14/4/670).
 * **Jan 2026:** Our work on the **Racial, Ethnic, and Sex Differences in Social Risks and Social Needs Concordance Among Veterans** was accepted by JAMA Network Open!
-Manuscript will be available online soon.
+Read more [here](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2845145).
 * **Jan 2026:** Our paper on **Quantification and cross-fitting inference of asymmetric relations under generative exposure mapping models** was accepted by Statistica Sinica!
 Read more [here](https://www3.stat.sinica.edu.tw/ss_newpaper/SS-2025-0236_na.pdf).
 * **October 2025** New publication in JAMA Network Open!
 Read more about the [Health-Related Social Needs Among LGB+ Veterans](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2840682)!
 * **Jul 2025** New publication in BMJ Open!
 Read more about the [Determinants of enrolment rate in 397 clinical trials for healing diabetic foot ulcers: a systematic review](https://bmjopen.bmj.com/content/15/7/e095512.abstract)!